You are here

 Where initial liability for the injury has already been accepted and incapacity occurs at a later date, claims for payments do not need to be made on any particular form.
 The actual request for incapacity payments may be made in any format, i.e. in writing, by e-mail or even verbally (e.g. by telephone).

 Alternatively, a request may be made via the needs assessment process.

-Section 319 prescribes that claims for compensation (in addition to claims for liability) must be in writing.
+Section 319 prescribes that claims for compensation can be made either in writing or verbally.
 This requirement may be satisfied in one of the following ways:

 A tick in one of the boxes at question 23 on the MRCA claim form D2051; or

 The claimant's signature on a needs assessment; or